ultraq/thymeleaf-layout-dialect/README.md

 `layout:decorator`, `layout:include`, and `layout:fragment`.

 ### layout:decorator
-Used only in content pages and declared in the `<html>` tag, this attribute specifies the location of the decorator page to apply to the content page.
+Used in your content pages and declared in the root tag (usually `<html>`, but as of Thymeleaf 2.0.10 this is no longer a restriction), this attribute specifies the location of the decorator page to apply to the content page.
 The mechanism for resolving decorator pages is the same as that used by Thymeleaf to resolve `th:fragment` and `th:substituteby` pages.